Student accommodation in Nottingham

 When you book your ideal student home with Student.com in Nottingham you will get to live in one of the most unique places in British history.
-Student.com currently lists around 50 student properties across the old hunting grounds of the fabled Robin Hood.
+Student.com lists dozens of student properties across the old hunting grounds of the fabled Robin Hood.

 Known for men in tights and an angry sheriff, the county town of Nottinghamshire is much more than the Robin Hood legend.
 Dubbed ‘The Queen of the Midlands’ during the early 20th century, it’s an historic but dynamic county capital with big-city aspirations.

 Beneath its modern charm, Nottingham has a rich history of rebellion, invention and industry.
 This East Midlands town is loaded with evocative historical sights.
 From museums and galleries to Nottingham Castle and the Ye Olde Trip to Jerusalem, which claims to be the oldest pub in England, there are several remarkable symbols of the town’s rich history and culture waiting to be discovered.

 For £12, students will be rewarded with a history lesson, beautiful grounds and a panoramic view of the city on a tour of Nottingham Castle, which was home to the sheriff in the Robin Hood films.
 The famous statue of Robin Hood remains an iconic spot for a photograph.